apache/cassandra-java-driver/README.md

 ## Getting the driver

 The last release of the driver is available on Maven Central.
-You can install it in your application using the following Maven dependency:
+You can install it in your application using the following Maven dependency (_if using DataStax Enterprise, install the [DataStax Enterprise Java driver][dse-driver] instead_):

 ```xml
 <dependency>